 Before making a decision regarding the German Shepherd vs Labrador Retriever, make sure you understand their instincts and just how much mental and physical stimulation they’ll require.

 7. What is the Dog’s Temperament?

-Both the German Shepherd and Labrador Retriever are smart, active dogs.
-The Labrador, however, is much more outgoing and gregarious whereas the German Shepherd withholds its affection at first.
+Both the German Shepherd and Labrador Retriever are intelligent, active dogs.
+The Labrador, however, is much more outgoing and gregarious, whereas the German Shepherd initially withholds its affection.

 8. How Much Does the Breed Cost?